Conical Zirconia Crucible for High-Temperature Furnace and Reactor Use

 • Apparent Porosity ≤ 0.5%: Dense microstructure limits gas or liquid infiltration.
 This maintains crucible integrity under reactive atmospheres.

-Technical Properties for Conical Zirconia Crucible
+Key Technical Parameters for Conical Zirconia Crucibles

 The Arc Shaped Zirconia Crucible combines advanced ceramic engineering with high-purity stabilized zirconia to ensure consistent performance under extreme furnace and reactor conditions.

-Dimensions of Conical Zirconia Crucible
+Standard Sizes of Conical Zirconia Crucibles

 Size for Arc-shaped Y2O3 crucibles